SUMMARY OF REVISIONS TO THE 2022 NACHA OPERATING RULES

 In conjunction with the other authorization rules (Standing Authorizations and Oral Authorizations), this Rule includes other modifications and re-organizations of the general authorization rules for purposes of clarity, flexibility and consistency.

-This document is meant as a source of information for our clients and Maine Community Bank and its Divisions of Biddeford Savings and Mechanics Savings make every attempt to create value-added articles with the most current information possible.
+This document is meant as a source of information for our clients.
+Maine Community Bank will make every attempt to create value-added articles with the most current information possible.

-This “ACH Rules Awareness & Updates Guide” is not intended to provide any warranties or legal advice, and is intended for educational purposes only.
+This Summary of Revisions to the NACHA Operating Rules is not intended to provide any warranties or legal advice, and is intended for educational purposes only.

 For any discrepancies between this Guide and the NACHA Operating Rules and Guidelines please refer to the NACHA Rules.